Investment Office · · 24 min read

 The failures typically involve some combination of overpayment, excessive leverage, and inability to adapt to changing conditions.
 The PE sponsors weren't stupid.
 They were optimistic in ways that proved expensive.

-Before we move on, it's worth addressing private credit.
-This isn't the same as private equity, but the two increasingly work together in sophisticated portfolios.
+Private credit isn't the same as private equity, but the two increasingly work together in sophisticated portfolios.
+If you're allocating to PE, understanding how credit fits alongside equity exposure matters.

 According to the Goldman Sachs 2025 Family Office Report, family office allocations to private credit rose to 4% in 2025, up from 3% in 2023.
-More tellingly, the proportion of family offices with zero private credit exposure dropped from 36% to 26%.
-Over half of family offices surveyed now feel bullish on private credit prospects, with 32% planning to increase allocations in 2025-2026, the highest percentage for any alternative strategy.
+The proportion of family offices with zero private credit exposure dropped from 36% to 26%.

 All of this presumes you can actually access deals.
 Which brings us to the practical question most people avoid: how do you build the relationships that generate real opportunities?